 The receiving partner or partners will be requested to sign appropriate confidentiality agreements with the providing partner.
-An overview of existing know-how will be included as an annex to the consortium agreement.
-All partners shall be entitled to license existing know-how to the extent necessary to exploit their own results.
-Licensing of existing know-how to third parties will be done on commercial terms and conditions whereas licensing of existing knowhow to partners of the consortium will be done on fair and reasonable terms and conditions.
+A description of the background IP rights of each partner will be included as an annex to the consortium agreement.
+All partners shall be entitled to license their background IP to third parties to the extent necessary to exploit their own results.
+After the termination of the project or for purposes outside of the scope of the project, licensing of background IP to third parties will be done on commercial terms and conditions whereas licensing of background IP to partners of the consortium will be done on fair and reasonable terms and conditions.

 Work Plan